Jenny-Tamboli/Coding_Task/README.md

 The script requires two files 'demultiplex.fastq.gz' and 'samples.csv' as input.

 ### Output
 The output generates one file for each sample in a new directory called 'demultiplexed'.
+An additional file called 'unknown' is also created for samples whose IDs could not be determined.

 ### Dependencies
 Python 3 and Biopython